-Students wishing to adjust their schedule must complete the College's "add/drop" form, available in the office of student advisement or office of the registrar, and have it approved and signed by a staff adviser.
+Students wishing to adjust their schedule must complete the College's Add/Drop form, available in the Office of the Academic Success Center or Office of the Registrar, and have it approved and signed by an Academic adviser.
 Additional approval might be necessary in cases where:

-- 47 - If dropping a course affects financial aid, the add/drop should be approved by a representative of financial aid and/or a student accounts representative;

-- 2. Late registrants need additional approval from the instructor teaching the course or the department chair to determine eligibility; and - 3.
+- 1. If dropping a course affects financial aid, the add/drop should be approved by a representative of financial aid and/or a student accounts representative; - 2.
+Late registrants need additional approval from the instructor teaching the course or the department chair to determine eligibility; and - 3.
 If a student is considered remedial or academically at risk, approval from a representative of the student success center and/or department chair is necessary.

-The office of the registrar may reject a program change if the add/drop form is not submitted within the appropriate period.
+The Office of the Registrar may reject a program change if the add/drop form is not submitted within the appropriate period.
 (See the calendar or registration material for last day to withdraw and for the last day to add/change classes).